 After 30 rounds, Zenit overcame that deficit and led CSKA Moscow by two points.
 After the 44th game, Zenit got a significant boost from its most valuable player.

 He returned for another second stint at the club, even though he suffered an ankle injury during the season.
 Alexander Kerzhakov finished second in scoring with 23 goals as he was one of nine Zenit players voted as one of the league's top 33 players.
 Kerzhakov scored the second goal in Zenit's 2-1 victory over Dynamo Moscow on Apr.
 28, 2012 to give Zenit the league title with three games to spare.
 Zenit finished 13 points clear of Spartak Moscow as it lost four times during the 44-game season.

 Supremacy at Zagreb

-The club also boasted both the current and previous seasons’ leading scorers.
-Montenegrin-born Fatos Beciraj began slowly but made history during the season.
-His 15 goals made him the first foreign-born player to lead Croatia's top-flight league in scoring.
-A season ago, Ivan Krstanovic scored 19 goals for NK Zagreb; in 2012, he finished second in scoring for Dinamo Zagreb with ten goals.
+The club also boasted both the current and previous seasons' leading scorers.
+Montenegrin-born Fatos Beciraj developed slowly but made history during the season.
+His 15 goals made him the first foreign-born player to dominate Croatia's top-flight league in scoring.
+A season before, Ivan Krstanovic scored 19 goals for NK Zagreb; in 2012, he finished second in scoring for Dinamo Zagreb with ten goals.
 Two of those goals came in a 2-1 victory over Hajduk Split in which he came in the match for Beciraj.